 Designed by celebrated architect Frank Lloyd Wright, the Solomon R. Guggenheim Museum is admired for its unique architecture as much as it is for its globe-spanning art collection.
 The modern structure with its rotunda shape beautifully punctuates the concrete jungle of the Big Apple.
 It houses a comprehensive selection belonging to numerous collectors, curators and art aficionados from across the world.
 Visit thought-provoking exhibitions of modern and contemporary art as well as a host of cultural events and presentations.
 Some of the most attractive displays are Picasso's monochromatic work and Thannhauser's still life.

 A convoluted collection of vivid hues and patterned domes, St. Basil's Cathedral looms at the southern end of the Red Square, one of Russia's most widely-recognized architectural monuments.
-Originally built between 1555 and 1561 to commemorate the victory of Ivan the Terrible over the Tatars in Kazan, the cathedral was a vision in white stone with gilded domes; the riotous milieu of colors and patterns were not added until the 17th Century.
-Little is known about the architects of the of this majestic edifice and for a time legend had it that Ivan the Terrible had the duo blinded to prevent them from replicating the spectacular design.
+Originally built between 1555 and 1561 to commemorate the victory of Ivan IV over the Tatars in Kazan, the cathedral was a vision in white stone with gilded domes; the riotous milieu of colors and patterns were not added until the 17th Century.
+Little is known about the architects of this majestic edifice and for a time legend had it that Ivan IV had the duo blinded to prevent them from replicating the spectacular design.
 Originally composed of nine chapels, a tenth was added a few years later where the tomb of St. Basil "the holy fool" lies.
 Although officially named the Cathedral of the Intercession, this historic jewel's more popular moniker derives from this.
-Today, St. Basil's Cathedral is a museum attracting droves of visitors each year, inspiring awe in the all those who lay their eyes upon its rich facade.
+Today, St. Basil's Cathedral is a museum attracting droves of visitors each year, inspiring awe in all those who lay their eyes upon its rich facade.

 Arguably the reason for the biggest architectural controversy ever in the city, the post-modern Dancing House portrays a tango couple dancing.
 Situated on the banks of the Vltava River, the Fred and Ginger Building, built by American Frank Gehry and Vlado Milunic, contains several offices, a street level bar and fancy French restaurant on top.
 The building is among the most unusual of Prague's varied architectural sights - go and judge its merit for yourself.